Rangers F.C. (Superleague Formula team): 2009 season

+For the 2009 season, Australian John Martin drove for the team.
+It was a more successful season, yielding three podium places including one win at Donington Park.

-For the 2009 Superleague Formula season, John Martin was the driver.
-For the first round of the season Rangers F.C. had a bad weekend.
-In race one Rangers got caught up in a mistake from Olympiacos CFP (Davide Rigon) eliminating them from the race.
+In the first round of the season Rangers F.C. had a bad weekend.
+In race one they got caught up in a mistake from Olympiacos CFP (Davide Rigon) eliminating them from the race.
 In race 2 Rangers F.C. led after lap 1 and built up a lead before the pitstop window opened.
 The car got stuck on the jack in the pits and lost 35 seconds coming out in 13th place.
 After that driver John Martin made a small mistake putting Rangers F.C. out of the race.

 At the Zolder round Rangers F.C. got to their first 'Pole Shoot Out' of qualifying and narrowly lost out on pole to FC Midtjylland (Kasper Andersen).
-John Martin and Rangers F.C. followed this up with a debut podium finishing in 2nd place.
+They followed this up with a debut podium, finishing in second place.
 In the second race of the day at Circuit Zolder Rangers F.C. retired early with gearbox problems.

-At the Donington round Rangers F.C. and John Martin claimed their 2nd podium in Superleague Formula.
+At the Donington round, the team claimed their second podium in the Superleague Formula.
 They were in position to win race one before being impeded by PSV Eindhoven (Dominick Muermans) allowing FC Basel to get their first win.
-Rangers F.C. finished 2nd.
+Rangers F.C. finished second.
 In race two John Martin and Rangers F.C. crashed into A.C.
 Milan (Giorgio Pantano) ending both teams races.
-In the 6 car 'Super Final' Rangers F.C. and John Martin claimed their very first Superleague Formula win, passing FC Basel 1893 (Max Wissel) with 2 laps to go.
+In the 6 car 'Super Final' Rangers F.C. and John Martin claimed their first (and only) Superleague Formula win, passing FC Basel 1893 (Max Wissel) with 2 laps to go.

-At the Estoril round it was the first time Rangers F.C. finished both races this season.
+The Estoril round was the first time Rangers F.C. finished both races in that season.
 They claimed a 5th place and an 8th place.
-During race two Rangers F.C. had an incident with Atlético Madrid (María de Villota) which sent both teams spinning and dropping a couple of places.
+During race two Rangers F.C. had an incident with Atlético Madrid (María de Villota) which sent both teams spinning and dropping two places.

-For the 2009 season, the team were much more successful with Australian driver John Martin posting three podium places including one win at Donington Park.
+2010 season

 The Rangers team did not compete in the 2010 Superleague Formula season as it was not named in the provisional entry list, which included which race teams might operate each car.